 MICHELLE: Despite owning the full CMX run (and watching VHS fansubs of the anime long ago), I have not actually read this series.
 Perhaps the VIZ edition will compel me.

 ANNA: This is my favorite Tanemura series, because it is absolutely bonkers.
 And Jeanne makes failed attempts to turn rhythmic gymnastics equipment into deadly weapons, which is always good for a laugh.

-MELINDA: I’m definitely looking forward to having a chance at this!
+MJ: I’m definitely looking forward to having a chance at this!

 SEAN: We’ve hit the 2nd to last volume of Psyren, which is good, as it feels like it’s just about time to start wrapping things up.
 Given it’s a Jump series, I’m not sure how sudden the ending will be, but…